hissinger/small-village/README.md

 Join the village and start chatting with other villagers. https://smallvillage.netlify.app

+## Architecture
+- **Supabase**: Supabase is used as a database to store user information and chat messages.
+- **Cloudflare Calls**: Cloudflare Calls is SFU media server that is used to create voice calls between users.

 ## Installation

+This project is serverless, so you don’t need to prepare a server.
+All you need to do is sign up for Supabase and Cloudflare.

 ### Supabase Schema
 first, you have to create a table in the Supabase database. `schema.sql` file contains the schema for the Supabase database.
 You can run this file in the SQL editor of the Supabase dashboard.

 ### Environment Variables
 Create a `.env` file in the root directory of the project and add the following environment variables.